Skip to main content

 Image

-It takes chutzpah, but you can march yourself over to Guest Services and politely inquire if the cruise line has any available balcony cabins or mini-suites you can move into free of charge.
+It takes chutzpah, but you can march to Guest Services and politely inquire if the cruise line has any available balcony cabins or mini-suites you can move into free of charge.

 This strategy will not work most of the time.
 Perhaps if you’re celebrating a special occasion and the crew member is in good spirits, you’ll get lucky.
 Worst case, they say no or allow you to move if you pay the difference in fare.